tungsten-ai/docs/docs/tungsten_model/getting_started.md

   - version: 98acfab3
 ```

-Now you can find and run it in the Tungsten server.
+Now you can find and run it on the Tungsten server.

 Visit [https://webapp.tungsten-ai.com](https://webapp.tungsten-ai.com) in a browser to check it.